Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Consider not having closed source dependencies

-• Consider not being dependant on proprietary services
+• Consider not being dependent on proprietary services

 • Keep old binaries accessible